deanebarker/Denina-Sharp/README.md

 3. A WinForms testing app which provides a GUI to run and test filters.

 On build, the DLL, a supporting DLL (HtmlAgilityPack), and the WinForms EXE are copied into the "Binaries" folder.
 The WinForms tester should run directly from there.

+## The Name

+This project is named for one of my most demanding content editors I've ever done work for.

+Mike Denina ("duh-nee-nah"; also, not his real first name) was a content manager on an EPiServer installation, and he wanted as much technical editorial power as I would allow him to have.
+Mike was a gifted content manager, and, although he was always working toward benevolent ends, there wasn't a knob he didn't want to turn, or a switch he didn't want to flip.

+During the conception and initial development of this project, Mike Denina was my use case -- he was the persona in my head while I was putting this all together.

+Denina is named in his honor.

 ## History and Context